-We offer a wide range of support to those operating in the NHS and adult social care and also to those managing the integration of these services.
+We offer a wide range of support to NHS organisations and those managing the integration of services.

 Strategic Planning – our team can support you to consider your options for future service delivery including the optimal service mix.
 This will involve considering how to best lead or engage with the STP process to ensure you get the best outcome for your local area, organisation(s) and service users.
 Find out more about our Strategy service.

 New Delivery Models – our team support the redesign of existing services or new organisational forms, such as public sector-owned trading companies, joint ventures and independent social enterprises.
 Through a tried and tested process which includes appraising your options, engaging with key stakeholders and developing a robust business case, we can support you through the entire journey.
 Find out more about our New Delivery Models service.

 Service Transformation – we can help you consider changes to the way your services are delivered to improve their quality and sustainability.
 This may be through the development of a new Public Service Operating Model which adapts your service to the new reality being driven by the STP process.
 Find out more about our Service Transformation offer.